 History

-History Curriculum Intent Statement 2022
+History Curriculum Intent Statement

-Our vision is to present students with the information they need to help them understand the history of these islands in a coherent, chronological narrative, from 1066 to the present day.
+Our vision is to present students with the information they need to help them understand the history of these islands in a coherent, chronological narrative, from the Roman Empire to the present day.
 This will enable students to understand how the lives of the people living in the UK, and in other parts of the world touched by the UK, have been affected and shaped by key historical events so that they can understand how Britain has influenced, and been influenced by, the wider world.
 It will also enable students to understand significant aspects of the history of the wider world including the achievements and follies of mankind such as the trans-Atlantic slave trade and major conflicts such as the First and Second World Wars.

 The Key Stage 3 Curriculum